 If the traveller is under 18 years of age, this part of the eTA form will disappear.
 For older travellers, it is mandatory to fill in this part of the form.
 If the traveller does not have an employer, select one of the following options: Housewife/Housefather, Student, Retired, or Unemployed.
 For students, the educational institution needs to be filled in rather than the employer.
 Are you self-employed?
 Fill in the information under which your company is registered in the Chamber of Commerce.
 Do you have multiple companies or employers?
 Fill in the information of the company or employer which provides you the largest income.

 Employer information in the eTA Canada form

 This part of the eTA Canada form is meant to make an assessment regarding the desirability of allowing the travellers entry into Canada with regards to safety and law enforcement.
 Only if all of the four questions below can be answered with ‘No’, is it possible to apply for an eTA and travel into Canada without a visa.
 Do you need to answer one or several questions with ‘Yes’?
 Then you might still be able to travel to Canada by submitting a visa application at the Canadian embassy.
 In most cases you will then be invited for a talk at the embassy.
 There, an assessment will be made of the potential risk you might pose, after which it is decided whether you are still allowed to travel into Canada.

 Background questions in the eTA Canada form

 Where can I find the form?

-The eTA form for traveling to Canada can be found on this website.
+The eTA form for travelling to Canada can be found on this website.
 Filling it in only takes about five minutes and costs €19,95 per person.
-The eTA is granted on average within 18 minutes after the filled in form has been approved.Open the application form for the eTA Canada
+The eTA is granted on average within 18 minutes after the filled-in form has been approved.Open the application form for the eTA Canada